Gender and Diversity Research Network

 Contact: gud@leuphana.de

-Hosted by the Center for Critical Studies (CCS), the Gender and Diversity Research Network, and the Kunstraum.
+Organised by the Center for Critical Studies and the Gender and Diversity Research Network.

 Memberships